Real estate investing and ownership comes with many unique and powerful tax benefits.

-First is that it’s a real estate investment.
+First, it’s a real estate investment.
 Real estate investments have historically had better tax treatment than other types of earnings.

-Second, is that Arrived investments are structured as a Real Estate Investment Trust (REIT).
+Second, Arrived investments are structured as a Real Estate Investment Trust (REIT).
 This gives additional tax benefits that other types of real estate investments don’t get.
 Specifically, this is what enables investors to benefit from the Qualified Business Income deduction and pass-through taxation.
 By structuring our homes as REITs, all investors are able to reap the benefits.

 Real Estate Deductions